 OpenAI is also building tools to help detect misleading content, such as a detection classifier that can tell when a video was generated by AI.
 Sora will not be released to the public as it undergoes safety testing.

-OpenAI is granting access to a number of visual artists, designers, and filmmakers to gain feedback on how to advance the model to be most helpful for creative professionals.
+OpenAI is granting access to several visual artists, designers, and filmmakers to gain feedback on how to advance the model to be most helpful for creative professionals.

 Sora is not the first text-to-video generation AI model to enter the market.
 Other solutions include Runway, Pika, Stability AI, Google Lumiere, and others.